woss/fork-flyimg/docs/enabling-xdebug.md

 docker exec flyimg supervisorctl restart php7-fpm
 ```

-## PHPStorm
+## PhpStorm

 - Add new server with name `Xdebug`, Host: `localhost`, Port: `80`, Debuger: `Xdebug`
-- Use Path mapping and map the local file path with the path on the server (/var/www/html)
+- Use Path mapping and map the local file path with the path on the server `/var/www/html`
 - Add new PHP Remote Debug with Server: `Xdebug`, ide key (session id): `PHPSTORM`
 - Add Breakpoints to test